 - Your driver’s license

-- Recent paystubs if you missed time from work (even if you used sick time or vacation time)
+- Recent pay stubs if you missed time from work (even if you use sick time or vacation time)

 - Medical records or bills related to the accident

-- Estimates, invoices or bills for property damage (for example, the car, damaged articles of clothing, etc…)
+- Estimates, invoices, or bills for property damage (for example, the car, damaged articles of clothing, and so forth…)